raspberrypilearning/sleep-tracker/en/step_3.md

 Next, press the `A+B` button.

-The word 'Movements' will scroll across the display and the number of movements will be shown.
+The word 'Movements' will scroll across the display.

+The number of movements will then be shown.

 The zZ animation will then loop twice.

 <img src="images/reset-test.gif" alt="Animation showing the LEDs lit up about half way.
 When the A+B button is pressed, the word 'Movements' scrolls across the display and the number 6 is shown.
 A short animation then loops twice, showing a small z growing into a large Z." width="350"/>